dfe-analytical-services/.github/governance/README.md

 * Training you must complete to work on projects, e.g. responsible for information
 * You must have 2-factor auth enabled
+* All repos should have a readme with an initial section which concisely describes what the repo is for and who it's aimed at... ?
+I think standardising this would be nice if we can make it quite flexible.
+  A few repos I've checked don't make this super obvious.